mikaelweave/azure-health-scripts/README.md

-# azure-health-scripts
+# Azure Health Scripts

-Scripts and resources to accomplish common scenarios with Azure Health Data Services
+This is a repository of common scripts and patterns I use in my work with Azure Health solutions.

+**Disclaimer:** I currently work for Microsoft but these scripts are my own personal tools.
+They are not supported, condoned, or approved by my employer.